Back to fellos.app

 1. Navigate to APPEARANCE → Content in the admin sidebar.

-2. Click the + New Page button in the top-right corner.
+2. Click the Add Page button at the top of the page.

 4. Set the URL slug — this determines the page's web address.
 For example, a slug of about creates the page at /about on your site.